basarat/typescript-collections/README.markdown

 [TypeScript Collections](github.com/basarat/typescript-collections/)
 ====================
-It is a complete, fully tested and documented data structure library written in TypeScript, based on the excellent original javascript version called [buckets](https://github.com/mauriciosantos/buckets)
+It is a complete, fully tested data structure library written in TypeScript.

-Already done:
+Adds the following:
+- Strong typing (its TypeScript!)
 - use module / classes
-- search for all "private"s to make sure they are marked as such
-- remove extra semicolons at end of functions / classes / modules
-- Optionals: use default parameter arguments.

-Things need to be done:
+- Optionals are clearly marked.
-- use generics
+- Uses Generics!
-- function arguments types

 Included data structures
 ---------------------